Buttermilk Brownies – Rich, fudgy, decadent and pure chocolate bliss. There is no doubt in my mind, these are the best brownies ever!!

 When I say Buttermilk Brownies are the best, you better believe me.
 Because I’m picky about my brownies!

 Don’t put a piece of dense chocolate cake on my plate and call it a brownie.
 I love Chocolate Cake but brownies are a completely different animal.
 I need them to be fudgey, thick and ultra moist without being totally gooey.

 Then, there’s frosting.
 I know people have different opinions on whether or not brownies need frosting.
-I’m firmly in the pro frosting group!
+I’m firmly in the pro frosted brownies group.

 Brownies might not NEED frosting to taste good.
 But if you CAN put frosting on a dessert, why wouldn’t you?

 These are thick and decadent, but they don’t fall apart when you pick them up.
 And the ratio of brownie to frosting is SPOT ON.
 These are definitely going to be my new “go to” brownie recipe.

 How to make Brownies